Khush-Ojha/Mini-ORM/README.md

 1. Schema Definition
    The user defines a schema using a plain JavaScript object.
 Note the usage of as const to preserve literal types.

-TypeScript

-const userSchema = {
+''const userSchema = {
 username: 'string',
 age: 'number',
 isActive: 'boolean'
+} as const;'

-} as const; 2.
-Type Inference
+2. Type Inference
    The MiniORM class automatically generates the following interface in the background, offering full IntelliSense support:

-TypeScript

 // Auto-generated type (User never writes this manually) type User = {